-In a nutshell, empirical KL-UCB is to be preferred when the distributions of the arms are not known to belong (or be close) to a simple parametric family and when the kl-UCB algorithm is know not to get satisfactory performance-that is, for instance, when the variance of a [0,1]-valued arm with expectation $\mu$ is much smaller than $\mu(1-\mu)$ .
+In a nutshell, empirical KL-UCB is to be preferred when the distributions of the arms are not known to belong (or be close) to a simple parametric family and when the kl-UCB algorithm is know not to get satisfactory performance-that is, for instance, when the variance of a [0, 1]-valued arm with expectation μ is much smaller than $\mu(1 - \mu)$.

 Acknowledgements.
-Odalric-Ambrym Maillard, Rémi Munos, and Gilles Stoltz acknowledge support from the French National Research Agency (ANR) under grant EXPLO/RA ("Exploration-exploitation for efficient resource allocation") and by the PASCAL2 Network of Excellence under EC grant no. 506778.
+Odalric-Ambrym Maillard, Rémi Munos and Gilles Stoltz acknowledge support from the French National Research Agency (ANR) under grant EXPLO/RA ("Exploration-exploitation for efficient resource allocation"), by the PASCAL2 Network of Excellence under EC grant no. 506778 and from the EC's Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 270327.